karanimwarimu/qUESTIONBOX/README.md

 - .NET Framework / .NET 6+ (depending on your project setup)
 - Visual Studio (or any C# IDE)
 - OpenAI API key ([Get one here](https://platform.openai.com/))
+- add the api key in the config.xml file , also in the app.config

 ---